nib-learning/ML_Learning/README.md

 _What are the topics covered?_

-It starts with basic exploratory data analysis (EDA) using python to application of various machine learning models and provides an example of a tensorflow application which includes a classification and regression problem.
+It starts with basic exploratory data analysis (EDA) using python to application of various machine learning models and provides an example of a tensorflow application.

 _How to navigate through the repository?_